rjoe97/nptel_jgec/README.md

 # README
 ----------

-This site is currently live at https://jgec.ac.in/NPTEL
+This site is currently live at http://jgec.ac.in/NPTEL/html/

 Maintained by:
+Pronab Mukherjee
 Soumik Ranjan Dasgupta